Novecento99/ElasticLerp/README.md

 ![](https://github.com/Ludwiggle/ElasticLerp/blob/master/PNGs/elasticity.png)

-Note that the Lerp is the limit of an Elerp for zero time-warp.
+Note that the standard linear interpolation is the limit of the Elerp for zero time-warp.

 ![](https://github.com/Ludwiggle/ElasticLerp/blob/master/PNGs/limit_a.png)